javitocor/My-Portfolio/README.md

 # My Portfolio
-My own portfolio where I show my latest works and provide some information about me and what I do.
+My own portfolio where you can find all my latest works and information about me and what I do.
 This portfolio is a clone of a one page portfolio by Bootstrapious.

 ![screenshot](/img/screenshot.png)